carlosjgsousa/carlosjgsousa.github.io/_posts/2019-03-18-designers-expectations-is-it-all-on-us.markdown

 title: Designer’s Expectations — Is it all on us?
 categories: blog
 excerpt: Lets just hope that most of us are ready for what will be expected.
+description: Lets just hope that most of us are ready for what will be expected.

 ---
 <img src="/assets/images/designers-expectations.png" alt="Design expectations">